Original Date AnnouncedDecember 4, 2020

 - Directs courts not to accept an affirmative asylum application referred by USCIS unless it contains all the supporting documents.

-- Reiterates that defensive asylum applications need no longer be filed in person during a hearing, but also reiterates the new rules regarding the filing of incomplete applications.
+- Reiterates that defensive asylum applications need no longer be filed in person during a hearing, but also stresses new rules regarding the filing of incomplete applications.

 - Reiterates the new rules for adjudicating asylum claims within 180 days and directing immigration judges to stop the asylum clock only when there are exceptional circumstances.
-It also discusses the circumstances under which the clock stops permanently (an untimely filed application with no applicable exception to the deadline, a withdrawn application, an application deemed abandoned by the judge, and an application granted or denied by the judge).
+It also discusses the circumstances under which the clock stops permanently (an untimely filed application with no applicable exception to the deadline, a withdrawn application, an application IJ deems abandoned, and an application IJ grants or denies).

-- Directs immigration judges to clearly identify the exceptional circumstances that warrant continuing an asylum case, reinforcing that "intentional or repeated negligent use of an incorrect code" may result in "corrective action" for the judge.
+- Directs IJs to identify clearly the exceptional circumstances that warrant continuing an asylum case, reinforcing that "intentional or repeated negligent use of an incorrect code" may result in "corrective action" for the judge.

-- Observes that the regulations do not require an immigration judge to postpone a case where the respondent has failed to provide biometrics or biographical information, even if the respondent demonstrates good cause.
+- Observes that the regulations do not require an IJ to postpone a case where the respondent has failed to provide biometrics or biographical information, even if respondent demonstrates good cause.

 - Restates the rules for proper NTA filings by USCIS.

-- Discusses immigration judge requests for Department of State comments on individual cases.
+- Discusses IJ requests for Department of State comments on individual cases.

 - Specifies that the asylum clock does not run after the judge enters a decision on the application.
 It does not run while the case is on appeal before the BIA, nor if the case is remanded by the BIA.